rs-gh/cp_solver/README.md

 # cp_solver
-A constraint programming solver that allows users to build complex expressions using an AST to serve as constraints.
+A constraint programming solver that allows users to construct constraint expressions using an AST.
+The notebook contains a few examples.